Armando.Info: History

 Spanish national newspaper El País said that the world would know little of the recent turmoil in Venezuela if not for the "in-depth reports" published by Armando.Info.
 It reports on all matters that contribute to the crisis in Venezuela, including corruption in other countries.
 One report on Mexican exploitation by overpricing CLAP boxes sold to the Venezuelan government even as it was filling them with expired food products won the website the ICFJ Knight Prize.
 However, since the report showed weakness in the government, many of the reporters had to flee the country in exile; they continued to investigate and brought the responsible company to trial in Colombia and put on a United States watchlist.
 As of 2019, according to the Global Investigative Journalism Network, the group was mainly funded by grants from the Open Society Foundations and the National Endowment for Democracy.

+There are also several prominent female journalists in the field, including Isayen Herrera, Mari Carmen Vieira and Carol Padilla.
+Herrera works for the New York Times and was a finalist for the Livingston Prize for her investigation into the reproductive rights of Venezuelan women, which was published in the newspaper.
+In 2021, she won the Press and Society Institute Award for her report From Merchants to Scientists: The True Miracle of Carvativir, which was published on Armando.info.

 In 2023, Armando.info received the Global Shining Light Award for an investigation about illegal mining operations in Venezuela.

+In 2025, Armando.info received the Excellence Award from the Gabo Awards, presented by the Gabo Foundation in Bogotá.
+This journalism award recognised the ‘rigorous exercise of the craft of journalism and its commitment to the truth in an era marked by misinformation’.
+Ewald Scharfenberg, co-founder of Armando.info, represented the digital research platform.